 Bye-bye waste – straight to the bin

-In 40 years, the amount of waste per inhabitant in Europe has doubled and the amount of waste per person per year is still growing by 1 to 2 percent.
+In 40 years, the amount of waste per inhabitant has doubled and the amount of waste per person per year is still growing by 1 to 2 percent.
 This large amount of waste is caused by the number of products that we only use a few times today.

 Not only the production and use of these unsustainable products generate a lot of waste, transport, and distribution also generate a lot of extra waste.
 That is why we think, that can be done differently.